 The family nurse practitioner concentration will provide students an overview of contemporary family structure and functioning from a theoretical perspective.
 This will prepare graduates to offer primary care on the local, state, national, and global level.

-MSN students who select healthcare systems management as their concentration area examine roles in nursing administration emphasizing clinical outcomes management, care environment management, and inter-professional collaboration.
+MSN students who select healthcare leadership as their concentration area examine roles in nursing administration emphasizing clinical outcomes management, care environment management, and inter-professional collaboration.

-California licensed registered nurses who hold a master of science degree from a regionally accredited institution may complete one of the above concentrations: Clinical Nurse Specialist, Family Nurse Practitioner, Healthcare Systems Management, Nursing Informatics, and/or Teaching-Learning.
+California licensed registered nurses who hold a master of science degree from a regionally accredited institution may complete one of the above concentrations: Clinical Nurse Specialist, Family Nurse Practitioner, Healthcare Leadership, Nurse Educator, and/or Nursing Informatics.
 Upon successful completion of the courses the student will be eligible to apply for national certification.